rothnic/windmill-mcp/README.md

 npm run generate
 ```

-This will:
+This single command performs the complete workflow:

-1. Fetch the latest OpenAPI specification from Windmill
+1. **Pre-generation**: Fetches the latest OpenAPI specification from Windmill
-2. Run openapi-mcp-generator to create the MCP server
+2. **Generation**: Runs openapi-mcp-generator to create TypeScript MCP server in `build/src/`
+3. **Post-generation**:
-3. Apply any custom overrides from the `overrides/` directory
+   - Applies custom overrides from the `src/overrides/` directory
+   - Installs dependencies in `build/`
+   - Builds the TypeScript code to JavaScript in `build/build/`

+The compiled server is immediately ready to use - no additional build steps needed!

 ### Applying Custom Overrides